-It is important to tailor a pretreatment practice to the specific site and the structural stormwater best management practice (BMP) receiving water from the pretreatment device.
-Many factors influence the choice of pretreatment practices, including but not limited to: (1) contributing area characteristics (drainage area, connected imperviousness, land uses, soils, slopes, dominant vegetation, source controls in place, and availability of public lands ); (2) existing infrastructure (above and below ground); and (3) type of structural stormwater BMP.
-Infiltration/filtration BMPs have the greatest need for removal of solids prior to treatment areas.
+It is important to tailor a pretreatment practice to the specific site and type of receiving structural stormwater BMP.
+Many factors influence the choice of pretreatment practices, including but not limited to: (1) contributing area characteristics ( contributing drainage area, connected imperviousness, land uses, soils, slopes, dominant vegetation, source controls in place, and availability of public lands ); (2) existing infrastructure (above and below ground); and (3) type of structural stormwater BMP with infiltration/ filtration BMPs having that have the greatest need for removal of solids prior to treatment areas.
 The following section describes the specific strengths, weaknesses, and applicability of pretreatment settling devices.

 Settling devices rely primarily on sedimentation, in which coarse sediments and debris sink or fall out of the collected stormwater.
 Some settling devices also provide secondary screening to improve the capture of floatables and sediment.
 Stormwater management processes not provided in settling devices include volume reduction, peak flow reduction (minimal), infiltration (typically very minimal), filtration, sorption and biological treatment.

 Pretreatment practices are NOT stand-alone treatment practices and should only be installed in conjunction with a treatment practice immediately downstream.
-The applicability of pretreatment settling devices with regard to the cold climate considerations, retrofits, ultra-urban settings and other considerations is presented below.
+The applicability of pretreatment settling devices with regard to the cold climate considerations, retrofits, highly urban and ultra-urban environments and other considerations is presented below.

 Forebays are effective in cold climates when properly designed, such as incorporating additional space for the accumulation of snow and ice as well as meltwaters from major thaw events and spring runoff.
 Forebays may also be used for snow storage in winter months, adding to their overall functionality, provided they are designed to account for the additional volume of snow and ice and that snow storage does not impede flow into or out of the forebay during major thaw events and spring snowmelt.